 This section will cover areas that have construction projects coming and the impact they will have on the city.

-o Submissions of City ideas (Label Sections of City and create group forums discussions ideas)
+o Submissions of City ideas (Sections of City and Group forums discussions ideas)

 o Plot of Land VERTICAL DEVELOPMENT SIGN by West 9th and West 6th

 o Tremont condos, Apartments by Guardians Bridge and Wooden Structure Ohio City